GriffithUniLibrary/research-data-management/content/5-eResearch storage and retention.md

 ![image](https://user-images.githubusercontent.com/42364968/173257008-e4827a47-9ec4-41ea-b64d-588dd76cf087.png)
 Griffith University offers various storage services to all researchers and research students affiliated with the University.
 The Research Storage Service is an area where researchers can gain access to digital storage based on their storage needs.
 The project data stored in these services are freely accessible and securely stored on Griffith servers.
 For more information, access the Research Space, Research Drive and the Research Vault options below.
 To acces this storage follow the link [here](https://research-storage.griffith.edu.au/).

-Edit the "_config.yml" to get your workshop website set up with the basics such as `title`, `description`, and `author`.
-Check comments (text behind the `#` sign) in the file for all the options!

-Once you have edited the "_config.yml", you are ready to start editing your content pages.
-All your content is written in Markdown in the "content" folder.
-See [Create Lesson Content]({{ '/content/3-lesson.html' | relative_url }}) for details and options.

 # section to confuse me later